Insights

 New Radiation Management Plan requirements for practices operating radiation sources

-Under the Victorian Radiation Act 2005 (Vic), a person or entity that conducts a radiation practice must hold a valid radiation management licence.
+Under the Radiation Act 2005 (Vic), a person or entity in Victoria that conducts a radiation practice must hold a valid radiation management licence.

-From 6 September 2021, those parties must now also submit a Radiation Management Plan to the Department of Health in certain circumstances that relate to their radiation management licence.
+From 6 September 2021, those parties have also had to submit a Radiation Management Plan to the Department of Health in certain circumstances that relate to their radiation management licence.

 What is a radiation management licence?